I freely admit it: I’m a Twitter fiend. I really do spend all day, every day on the platform—and I’m OK with that.

 Jen Dziura’s “aggressive lady advice” covers career advice, entrepreneurship, and feminism in a way you’ve probably never seen before.
 (Well, unless you read her Bullish column on The Daily Muse.)

-Now you don’t even have to log into LinkedIn to get all the career, job search, and workplace advice available on Pulse.
+Now you don’t even have to log into LinkedIn to get the latest perspectives on today’s professional news and ideas.

 14. Aliza Licht